 Attractive birds that will reward you with up to 200 medium tinted eggs.

 Araucanas are very unique looking.
-They initially came from Chilli in South America.
-The Araucana lays around 200 medium sized blue to bluish-green eggs.
+They initially came from Chile in South America.
+The Araucana lays around 200 medium sized blue to bluish-green

 An attractive hen with a small crest that will lay up to 180 medium sized blue to bluish-green eggs that will add a little colour to your egg boxes.